Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Introduction

 \section{Introduction}

-In myriad applications, one is often interested in the effect of a treatment on an outcome only through a particular pathway between the two.
+In myriad applications, one is often interested in the effect of an exposure on an outcome only through a particular pathway between the two.
 Indeed, efforts in defining and identifying such \textit{path-specific} effects have come to constitute a rich history in not only philosophy but also in the sciences of statistics, causal inference, epidemiology, economics, and psychology.
-In each of these disciplines, as well as in many others among the biomedical and social sciences, developing a mechanistic understanding of the complexities that admit representations as path-specific effects remains a central goal; examples include elucidating the biological mechanism by which a vaccine reduces infection risk~\citep[e.g.,][]{corey2015immune, hejazi2020efficient}, assessing the effect on preterm birth of maternal exposure to environmental toxins~\citep[e.g.,][]{ferguson2017mediation}, and ascertaining the effect of novel pharmacological therapies on substance abuse disorder relapse.
+In each of these disciplines, and in many others among the biomedical and social sciences, developing a mechanistic understanding of the complexities that admit representations as path-specific effects remains central; examples include elucidating the biological mechanism by which a vaccine reduces infection risk~\citep[e.g.,][]{hejazi2020efficient}, assessing the effect on preterm birth of maternal exposure to environmental toxins, and ascertaining the effect of novel pharmacological therapies on substance abuse disorder relapse.

 The latter serves as our motivating example as we consider how exposure to a buprenorphine dose schedule characterized by successive increases toward a maximum dose early in treatment (versus static dose) affects the risk of relapse to opioid use disorder, both directly and indirectly through mediating factors such as depression and pain.
 Developing a detailed mechanistic understanding of the process by which such therapeutics modulate intermediary states is necessarily a \textit{causal} question --- one central to designing and successively improving upon available therapies in a manner targeted towards the mitigation of the risk of substance abuse relapse.
 In comparative effectiveness trials of promising opioid use disorder therapeutics, detailed dissections of the complex neurological and psychiatric pathways involved in the development of addiction disorders is of clinical interest~\citep{lee2018comparative, rudolph2020explaining}.
-The ability to define and evaluate causal effects along paths involving or avoiding mediating neuropsychiatric sequela would facilitate drug efficacy assessments; moreover, the ability to further examine and refine scientific conclusions based on statistical evidence through randomized controlled trials remains key to furthering clinical progress.
+The ability to define and evaluate causal effects along paths involving or avoiding mediating neuropsychiatric sequela would facilitate drug efficacy assessments; moreover, the ability to refine scientific conclusions based on statistical evidence through randomized controlled trials remains integral to furthering clinical progress.